angelsk/jocarter/cv.md

 ### Director, Consultant Tech Lead and Principle Software Engineer, Jo Carter Ltd (April 2019 - present)

+### Senior Software Engineer - MyBuilder.com (Feb – August 2020)

+Working with both "legacy" and new Symfony systems (versions 3.4, 4, and 5) - I have worked on multiple projects at MyBuilder.
+These included: MyBuilderPlus (event-driven backend, CQRS, Symfony 5 with messenger component, DDD, Docker, Lambda and Bref; and a Symfony+Twig frontend consumer site); the MyBuilder site (slightly legacy, Symfony 3.4), with additional microservices e.g Push Notifications, that are Symfony 5 + Bref; and the Quote Tool (Symfony 4 API Write Model for a React Client app, with event and commands).
+I have been involved in both upgrading legacy code and writing new functionality, both working solo and pairing with other developers.

-### Arc.dev/ CodeMentorX Certified Developer and Peer Technical Interviewer (May 2019 - present)
+### Arc.dev/ CodeMentorX Certified Developer and Peer Technical Interviewer (May 2019 - Jan 2020)

+Involved in technical peer interviews to help vet developers applying to the program.

 ### Consultant Senior PHP Developer at J Sainsbury, Daemon Solutions (May 2019 – December 2019)